ErfanFathi/camera-calibration/README.md

 #### 2) Set Optimization Parameter :

-This part of process very important because pso algorithm very parameter based so pay attention to the parameters. <br />
+This part of process very important because pso algorithm highly parameter based so pay attention to the parameters. <br />

 ## How To Use ?

-After the setup environment and code, comile and run code . if print "pattern not found" there is a problem in your chessboard check that if print "pattern found" that's ok . after calibration process you have 10 parameter . now you can use that and calculate distance or pixel .
+After the setup environment and code, compile and run code . if print "pattern not found" there is a problem in your chessboard check that if print "pattern found" that's ok . after calibration process you have 10 parameter . now you can use that and calculate distance or pixel .